janbarari/janbarari/README.md

 <h1 align="left">Hey 👋, I'm Mehdi</h1>
-<p align="left">Experienced Android developer with more than 8 years professionally of track record in building mobile applications.
-And trying to be a good remote team player with the knowledge of teamwork and how to integrate into teams to achieve a greater result.
+<p align="left">Creating scalable, maintainable android apps is always my interest.
+I have more than 8 years of experience in this industry, worked in various companies with different team sizes, and created many apps such as Parental Control App, Map Area Calculator App, VOD App, and Shopping App.

+Till now I create and released many tools and libraries for developers as an open-source project.

+I have very good knowledge of the Gradle build system to create efficient modular structures, custom plugins, and tasks.
 </p>

 📫 Reach me via **mehdimjt@gmail.com**